 However, there is an emerging policy direction for a stronger and more sustainable agricultural sector.
 The recent Functional and Expenditure Review of Commodity Boards and Agencies within the agricultural sector identified a number of areas for improvement.
 The review has led to the development of two new bills with far reaching implications for the development of the sector.
 The Agriculture Administration Adjustment (AAA) Bill redefines the role of the Department of Agriculture and Livestock (DAL), all commodity boards and agencies, provincial agencies and the manner in which they interact with each other.
-The Agriculture Investment Corporation (AIC) Bill provides for the establishment and management of the Agriculture Investments in the agriculture sector.
+The Agriculture Investment Corporation (AIC) Bill provides for the establishment and management of the Agriculture Investment Corporation and details how to secure funding and manage investments in the agriculture sector.
 Implementation of these bills, however, will require significant strengthening of dialogue, coordination and trust between institutions and stakeholders in a sector that is currently highly fragmented.